toleberdyyeva/OCR-Switt3-/README.md

 $ pod install
 $ open LiveDetection.xcworkspace/
 ```
-## That is it ! :D have a fun coding time
+#### That is it ! :D have a fun coding time
+> Note: This is `JUST FOR FUN` project.
+Don't tell anyone from GOV guys.
+> by Alisher Toleberdyyev